pydantic/pydantic/docs/concepts/models.md

     > _noun_
     > the action of checking or proving the validity or accuracy of something.

-    In Pydantic, the term "validation" refers to the process of constructing a model that adheres to specified types and constraints.
+    In Pydantic, the term "validation" refers to the process of instantiating a model (or other type) that adheres to specified types and constraints.
 Pydantic guarantees the types and constraints of the output, not the input data.
     This distinction becomes apparent when considering that Pydantic's `ValidationError` is raised when data cannot be successfully parsed into a model instance.